coursera/courier/index.md

 the semantic meaning of the union, this may or may not be possible, and so the addition of union members should be approached with care.

+All readers are expected to check if a union is `$UnknownMember` when consuming it.
+If the reader is able to handle `$UnknownMember` in a reasonable and safe way, it is encouraged to do so.
+If the reader requires a recognized member and cannot proceed in a reasonable way when `$UnknownMember` is encountered the reader should reject the data outright (e.g. if the data was received in an HTTP POST request, respond with a 400 HTTP response status code).

 Enum Type
 ---------